AndreasMadsen/modulebox/README.md

     }
   });

-  // You only need to require modules asynchronously if they are not defined
+  // You only need to load modules asynchronously if they are not defined
-  // in a simple `require('string')` format within the `root` directory. box.require('/index.js', function (err, index) {
+  // in a simple `require('string')` format within the `root` directory.
+  // You load them by calling require.ensure (takes an array too).
+Its
+  // important to note that calling ensure don't compile the module, it is
+  // just insured that it can be required synchronously without blocking
+  // the browserl
+  box.require.ensure('/index.js', function (err) {
-    if (err) return alert('request failure: ' + err.message);
+    // We now know that /index.js and all its dependencies are loaded if (err) return alert('request failure: ' + err.message);

+    // Get the module
+    index = require('/index.js');

+    // Run module.exports function
     index();
   });
 })();